 - If you accidentally close the browser, Chrome will close all the tabs opened without warning

-So, in the market, there is another browser which is gaining a lot of attention from the past couple of months.
+So, in the market, there is another browser that is gaining a lot of attention from the past couple of months.
 Its the Brave browser.
 But why this browser is gaining attention when already there are so many established browsers such as Safari, Netflix Navigator and Mozilla Firefox?

 What is Brave Browser?
 An Overview